ameliakimball/sheltermatch/README.md

 - returns the ten dogs who are least likely to be adopted within a month, along with the percent likelihood of their adoption within one month in their current shelter, in  Minneapolis, in Denver, and in Chicago
 - returns a list of shelters in Minneapolis, Denver, and Chicago.

-This folder is the live version, which also lives on an AWS EC2 instance and is available at http://processingdata.co/input
+The live version lives on an AWS EC2 instance and is available at http://processingdata.co/input

 ## requirements